 Buy me a cuppa?

-Finally, if you like what you see or if you’re finding any of my blog posts useful, please consider buying me a cuppa so that I can continue to bring you these great posts.
+If you like what you see or if you’re finding any of my blog posts useful, please consider buying me a cuppa so that I can continue to bring you these great posts.
 (This is a one-time payment and not a regular subscription.)
-Pay by PayPal or by card.
 Thank you!